Prelude to the 2012 Republican Party presidential primaries: Spring: Invisible primary

 Governors Mitch Daniels, Chris Christie and Haley Barbour all decided not to run in May, citing family concerns.
 In May, Newt Gingrich joined the race, but his credibility suffered a setback one week later, after referring to Ryan Plan's budget plan, which was popular budget among Republicans, as "Right-wing social engineering".
 One month later, his entire senior staff quit en-masse, citing personal difficulties with Gingrich, known to be highly-independent and un-choreographed.
 Gingrich struggled in polling until September 2011.

 With few declared candidates, sponsoring news organizations postponed many of the debates in 2011.
-In the first debate, held on Fox News, candidates were asked for their opinion on the U.S. debt crisis.
+In the first debate, held on Fox News, candidates were asked for their opinion on the 2011 United States debt-ceiling crisis.
 Host Bret Baier asked candidates if they would agree to raise taxes by $1 for each new $10 in budget cuts; each candidate refused, rejecting raising taxes.
 Ron Paul stood out from other candidates, arguing for ending the war on drugs to great applause.
 At the end of the debate, in which most of the leading candidates did not participate, a focus group assembled for Fox News declared Herman Cain the winner.
 Viewers said he articulated clearly and directly on conservative principles, and outshined Tim Pawlenty, who at the time was regarded as the only "top-tier candidate" in the debate.
 Cain succeeded in gaining some momentum, and his supporters were said to have the most enthusiasm for their candidate.